Business Valuation in a Divorce

 - Goodwill (which is the amount by which the annual earnings are more than the business operator’s reasonable wage)

-Tensions can run high when property division is debated.
+Tensions can run high when marital property division is debated.
 When it comes to the complex process of valuing and dividing a business, it’s critical to retain an attorney with experience working with business valuators within in the context of divorce.
-Our firm's legal team has years of collective experience helping clients value and fight for their business interests.
-The business valuation attorneys at our Denver firm recognize that a business is generally going to be not only an asset, but an ongoing, important source of income for your post-divorce future.
+Our firm’s legal team has years of collective experience helping clients value and fight for their business interests.
+The divorce attorneys at our firm recognize that a business is generally going to be not only an asset but an ongoing, important source of income for your post-divorce future.